Fight Plans

 if score > 0 and warnings < 3 then 3b/10/7

-I would use this if I only wanted the cheat command to work on a particular line, and not any of the others above it that may be true.
+I would use this if I only wanted the cheat command to work on a

 > 85% don`t need to rest